PSU-Cloud/splitserve/README.md

 are needed to let SplitServe know how to use Lambdas:

 This configuration is needed to use Lambdas alongside VMs as executors.
-If the the scheduler finds pending tasks but no available executors in the cluster, SplitServe will autoscale using either VMs or Lambdas.
+If the scheduler finds pending tasks but no available executors in the cluster, SplitServe will autoscale using either VMs or Lambdas.
 On the other hand, since Lambdas have various resource limitations on them, SplitServe will release Lambdas not being used and/or if they are